 - Refrigerate until fully chilled.

-- Serve over ice with evaporated cream, sweetened condensed milk, or coconut milk.
+- Serve over ice with evaporated milk, sweetened condensed milk, or coconut milk.
 I also like heavy whipping cream for a low carb and keto option.

 Thai Tea Calories and Nutrition Information

 One serving of my Thai Iced Tea has the following nutrition information: